jansoromeo/rcsbench/README.md

 ![simplified schema](https://github.com/jansoromeo/rcsbench/blob/master/figures/simp_elec_schema.png)

 ### Input/output breadboard
-The bread board can be used for 3 different conditions of the "star load"
+The bread board can be used for 3 different conditions of the 'star load':
 1. Resistive unbalanced (mismatch)
 2. Resistive balanced (match)
 3. Resisitive and capacitive unbalanced (closer to real conditions; results in self-triggering when testing 'fast aDBS')